rocket-pool/RPIPs/RPIPs/rpip-pdao_params.md

 ### `minipool.maximum.penalty.count`

 Trusted oDAO members are allowed to vote on applying penalties to Minipools when they believe that Minipool validators have committed MEV theft.
-The maximum number of times MEV theft penalty can be applied over a rolling 50400 block window (~1 week) is bounded by the initial value of 2500 times (per RPIP-58).
+The maximum number of times an MEV theft penalty can be applied over a rolling 50400 block window (~1 week) is bounded by the initial value of 2500 times (per RPIP-58).

-RPIP-58 specifies a lower guardrail of >= 2500 .
+RPIP-58 specifies a lower guardrail of >= 2500.
 However, it fails to specify an upper guardrail.
 This allows pDAO to accidentally/intentionally vote and change this parameter to any unbounded large value, which allows validators to be arbitrarily penalized by oDAO for MEV theft.
 ### `network.submit.balances.frequency`

 Trusted oDAO members are expected to timely update network balances of total ETH, staking ETH and rETH for various accounting logic in the protocol.
-The frequency of such updates is controlled by `network.submit.balances.frequency`, which is initialized to 1 days.
+The frequency of such updates is controlled by `network.submit.balances.frequency`, which is initialised to 1 day.

-RPIP-33 specifies a lower guardrail for `network.submit.balances.frequency` of >= 1 hours.
+RPIP-33 specifies a lower guardrail for `network.submit.balances.frequency` of >= 1 hour.
 However, it fails to specify an upper guardrail.
 This allows pDAO to accidentally/intentionally vote and change this parameter to any unbounded large value, which prevents timely network balance updates from oDAO, and when combined with max rETH delta enforcement (as specified in RPIP-61) may lead to rETH-ETH depeg and other accounting issues.

 ### `network.reth.collateral.target`

-The `network.reth.collateral.target` setting is initialized to 0.1 ether, which enforces a target rETH collateralization rate of 10%.
+The `network.reth.collateral.target` setting is initialised to 0.1 ether, which enforces a target rETH collateralization rate of 10%.
 This is the amount of ETH deposited that is buffered in `RocketTokenRETH` for any redemptions.
 Excess ETH above this is sent to the deposit pool to be matched as borrowed ETH for validator staking.
 In case of shortfalls below this target rate, any bonded ETH from node deposits is sent to this `RocketTokenRETH` buffer.

 However, there are no lower/upper guardrails enforced for this setting.
-If this is set to a very low value, e.g. 0, then there will be no ETH buffered in `RocketTokenRETH` for rETH burns, which means that redemptions will depend on withdrawals from deposit pool of any unborrowed ETH.
+If this is set to a very low value, e.g. 0, then there will be no ETH buffered in `RocketTokenRETH` for rETH burns, which means that redemptions will depend on withdrawals from the deposit pool of any unborrowed ETH.
 In edge-case scenarios where all deposit pool ETH may have been borrowed towards staking, redemptions will fail until there is ETH available again from node deposits, rewards or validator exits.
-Similarly, if this is set to a very large value then there will be lesser ETH available to be borrowed towards staking, which will affect the number of staking validators and therefore the generated rewards/yield.
+Similarly, if this is set to a very large value, then there will be lesser ETH available to be borrowed towards staking, which will affect the number of staking validators and therefore the generated rewards/yield.
 ### `reduced.bond`

 RPIP-42 specifies a `reduced.bond` initial value of 4 ETH, which is the amount of bonded ETH per validator currently required for staking more than two validators.
 This is expected to be reduced to 1.5 ETH in the forthcoming upgrade to Saturn 2 after Saturn 1.

 However, there are no guardrails enforced on pDAO changes to this setting. pDAO can change this to any value from zero to an arbitrarily large one.

-Impact Explanation: Medium, because if this is changed to zero then:
+Impact Explanation: Medium, because if this is changed to zero, then:
 1. Node operators can claim node operator commission share of rewards on such validators with zero bonded ETH.
 2. Increased security risk from slashing and abandonment of such validators.
 3. 100% LTV, which is risky for all aspects of protocol security.